 My Approach to Helping

-I received my bachelor’s degree from Brown University and my master’s degree from Boston College.
-I combine the practicality of cognitive behavioral therapy (CBT) and the depth of psychodynamic therapy to provide individuals and couples a safe, supportive space to identify and understand the unhealthy patterns in their lives and explore new ways of thinking, feeling, and engaging in relationships.
+I received my bachelors degree from Brown University and my masters degree from Boston College.
+I combine the practicality of CBT with the depth of psychodynamic therapy to provide individuals and couples a safe, supportive space in which to identify and understand the unhealthy patterns in their lives and explore new ways of thinking, feeling, and engaging with the world.

-I acquired my clinical training at McLean Hospital, Harvard Medical School’s largest psychiatric affiliate, on an inpatient unit in the division of Anxiety and Mood Disorders.
-I also trained at the OCD Institute, the nation’s first and foremost treatment center for OCD.
+I acquired my clinical training at McLean Hospital, largest psychiatric affiliate at Harvard Medical School, on an inpatient unit in the division of Anxiety and Mood Disorders.
+I also trained at the OCD Institute, the first and foremost treatment center for OCD in the nation.

 Before becoming a psychotherapist I owned a wellness company in which I helped people heal from destructive relationships with food and nourishment and instead learn to eat and live according to their own values.
 I am also a longtime student of the Enneagram and enjoy using it as a tool for self-knowledge and growth.

 All my sessions are via video.
 This allows me to work with clients located anywhere in Florida, Maine, and Massachusetts from the comfort of their own familiar space.
 Most people choose to have sessions from their home, but some do it from their offices, or even in their cars.
 It’s all about what works for you and where you feel most comfortable opening up.